mulle-sde/mulle-menu/README.md

    mulle-menu [flags] <menu-option> ...

    Present a menu on the command line at the current cursor position.
-The user can then use cursor keys or 'j' 'k' and ENTER to make a selection.
+The user can then use cursor keys or SHIFT-'J' SHIFT-'K' and ENTER to make a selection.
+The user can press ESC or SHIFT-'Q' to quit the menu.
-   The user can press ESC or 'q' to quit the menu.
    SIGINT (CTRL-C) is also intercepted and treated as a special form of quitting.
+You can use the other keys to search forward.

    The menu will return immediately, if only a single option is given.